molily/testing-angular/testing-principles.md

 Automated testing has several technical, economical and organizational benefits.
 Let us pick a few that are useful to judge a test:

-1. **Testing saves time and money.** Testing tries to nip software problems in a bud.
+1. **Testing saves time and money.** Testing tries to nip software problems in the bud.
 Tests prevent bugs before they cause real damage, when they are still manageable and under control.

    Of course, quality assurance takes time and costs money itself.
 But it takes less time and is cheaper than letting bugs slip through into the software release.